Bengrove Market Garden Smallholding

-Why Soil Association over other certifying bodies?
+Why Soil Association Certification over other certifying bodies?

-We chose Soil Association because it’s the most recognised certifying body.
-I think there is a certain expectancy that being organic means being certified by Soil Association – it makes quite a big difference in public opinion.
+We chose Soil Association Certification because it’s the most recognised certifying body.
+I think there is a certain expectancy that being organic means being certified by Soil Association Certification – it makes quite a big difference in public opinion.
 "When starting out we didn’t have much money so we made sure to compare the different certifiers, and the fees they were charging.
-After have a good look round we decided that the Soil Association was the best option for us!"
+After have a good look round we decided that Soil Association Certification was the best option for us!"

 What have you focused on since conversion?

 We are looking to make the veg box scheme our main source of income.
 Initially we committed to lots of farmers’ markets but this proved to be too time consuming for just two people, and meant that we didn’t have enough growing time.
 In the future we hope to diversify a little, making the business a bit more of a community resource offering training and courses.

 Read more case studies from our farming licensees.

 Interested in organic conversion?